 ●We use the term "pressure ulcer" for the specific circumstance where the integrity of the skin surface is disrupted.

 CLINICAL FEATURES AND STAGING — The management of pressure-induced skin and soft tissue injuries begins with a comprehensive assessment of the patient's general medical condition to identify reversible conditions, and clinical assessment of the wound.
 Risk factors are reviewed separately.
-(See "Epidemiology, pathogenesis, and risk assessment of pressure ulcers", section on 'Risk factors'.)
+(See "Epidemiology, pathogenesis, and risk assessment of pressure-induced skin and soft tissue injury", section on 'Risk factors'.)

 Pressure-induced skin and soft tissue injuries are areas of localized damage to the skin and/or underlying tissue, usually over a bony prominence (figure 1), as a result of pressure or pressure in combination with shear (eg, sacrum, calcaneus, ischium).
 These are usually clinically apparent on examination by the appearance of the skin and location.
 Superficial moisture-induced lesions, located over a bony prominence, should not be labeled as pressure injuries, and neither should skin tears, tape burns, perineal dermatitis, or excoriation.